pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

-But since an octavo page, 6" x 9", with lines of maximum length (3.9" for 6-- to 10--point type, according to Vernon)&nbsp;{%- include columnbreak.html canvas=128 col=2 -%}&nbsp;sacrifices 35% of its surface to right- and
+But since an octavo page, 6" x 9", with lines of maximum length (3.9" for 6-- to 10--point type, according to Vernon) {% include columnbreak.html canvas=128 col=2 %} sacrifices 35% of its surface to right- and
 left-hand margins, an 8 1/2" x 11" page,
 with two columns each 3 1/4" wide, which sacrifices only 23 1/2% to right- and left-hand margins, is preferable.
 The difference is increased by the fact that a larger